Part 2 – Professional Soil Analysis-Acting on Your Test Results

 - Phosphorus is usually slow release so be sure and add it in advance of when your plants will need it.

 When Do I Add Phosphorus

-- If your phosphorus levels on your analysis are low, medium or high, add phosphorus according to your booklet.
+- If your phosphorus levels on your analysis are low add phosphorus.

 - For very high readings do not add any

 - Phosphrous is not a very water mobile element and should be worked into the soil, if possible.